utilitywarehouse/kube-applier/README.md

 **If I remove a configuration file, will kube-applier remove the associated Kubernetes object?**

-No. If a file is removed from the `$REPO_PATH` directory, kube-applier will no longer apply the file, but kube-applier **WILL NOT** delete the cluster object(s) described by the file.
-These objects must be manually cleaned up using `kubectl delete`.
+Yes, in most situations.
+If a file is removed from the `$REPO_PATH` directory, kube-applier will no longer apply the file, and it **WILL** delete the cluster object(s) described by the file, accordingly to a white list (currently defined in variable `pruneWhitelist` located in [client.go](kube/client.go)).

 ## Monitoring

 ### Status UI

 ![screenshot](https://github.com/box/kube-applier/raw/master/static/img/status_page_screenshot.png "Status Page Screenshot")

 kube-applier hosts a status page on a webserver, served at the service endpoint URL.
 The status page displays information about the most recent apply run, including: